syncfusion-content/asp.netwebforms-docs/aspnet/ReportViewer/Getting-Started.md

 ### Create ASPX Page

-To create a new web form in the application
+To create a new Web Forms in the application

 1. Right-Click on the project and select Add